nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/05-using-the-setup-wizard.md

 | **Last Name** | The administrator user's last name |
 | **Email** | The administrator user's email address |

-> **Note:** the administrator user's email domain is used as the DXP 7.2 instance's default domain (i.e., the [`company.default.web.id`](https://docs.liferay.com/dxp/portal/7.2-latest/propertiesdoc/portal.properties.html#Company) [portal property](../14-reference/03-portal-properties.md)).
+> **Note:** the administrator user's email domain is used as the DXP instance's default domain (i.e., the [`company.default.web.id`](https://docs.liferay.com/dxp/portal/7.2-latest/propertiesdoc/portal.properties.html#Company) [portal property](../14-reference/03-portal-properties.md)).

 ## Database Configuration Reference

-> **Important:** If a database has not been created yet, create one now following [database preparation instructions](./04-connecting-a-database.md) article.
+> **Important:** If you have not yet created a database, create one now following [database preparation instructions](./04-connecting-a-database.md).

-Click the *Change* link if using DXP 7.2's built-in data source and configuring it to use the [database you created earlier](./04-connecting-a-database.md).
+Click the *Change* link if you're using DXP's built-in data source and configuring it to use the [database you created earlier](./04-connecting-a-database.md).

 | Field | Description |
 | --- | --- |